Antoine Le Claire: Davenport

 George Davenport gathered a group of investors at his home on February 23, 1836, to create a company in order to develop a new town.
 It was to be located on the Iowa side of the Mississippi River opposite the town of Stevenson, Illinois, which is now the city of Rock Island.
 Antoine Le Claire was part of the group.
 While he owned a great deal of land, he did not have a great deal of money.
 The other investors paid him $1,750 for the site that now lies between the river and Seventh Street and between Harrison Street to just past Warren Street.

 While Le Claire was the driving force in the development of Davenport, the town was not named for him.
 Not only did he not have enough money to develop buildings on the land, but he was also a half-breed with a French surname and a devout Catholic.
 The other investors had English surnames, money to invest and government contracts.
 George Davenport also failed to have his name attached to the new town across the river (Stevenson), and so the town on the Iowa side of the river was named after him.

 Le Claire had the town laid out in the conventional fashion of a grid pattern of 36 squares.
 Three of the squares were set aside for public squares: Lafayette Square, which is a public park today; Bolivar Square, site of the Scott County Courthouse; and Washington Square, present site of the downtown YMCA.
 The levee along the river was also left open for public use.
-The east–west streets but one were named for Native American tribes: Sac, Fox (another name for the Mesquakie), Ottawa, Chippewa, and Potawatomie.
+The east–west streets but one were named for Native American tribes: Sac, Fox (another name for the Meskwaki), Ottawa, Chippewa, and Potawatomie.
 Later those streets would be renamed Second through Sixth Streets.
 Front Street, now River Drive, was along the levee.
 The north–south streets retain their original names: Ripley, Scott, Western, Gaines, Brown and Warren.